Kwame Dawes

 with each breath, smell the lingering perfume of my making.

 Kwame Dawes is the author of numerous books of poetry and other books of fiction, criticism, and essays.
-His most recent collection UnHistory, was co-written with John Kinsella (Peepal Tree Press, UK 2022).
-Dawes is a George W. Holmes University Professor of English and Glenna Luschei Editor of Prairie Schooner.
+His most recent collection is Sturge Town (Norton 2024).
+Dawes George W Holmes Professor of English and Glenna Luschei Editor of Prairie Schooner at the University of Nebraska Lincoln.
 He teaches in the Pacific MFA Program and is the Series Editor of the African Poetry Book Series, Director of the African Poetry Book Fund, and Artistic Director of the Calabash International Literary Festival.
-He is a Chancellor for the Academy of American Poets and a Fellow of the Royal Society of Literature.
-Editor of American Life in Poetry, Kwame Dawes is the winner of the prestigious Windham/Campbell Award for Poetry and was a finalist for the 2022 Neustadt International Prize for Literature.
+He is a Chancellor Emeritus of the Academy of American Poets and a Fellow of the Royal Society of Literature.
+Kwame Dawes is the winner of the prestigious Windham/Campbell Award for Poetry and was a finalist for the 2022 Neustadt International Prize for Literature.
+Dawes is the Poet Laureate of Jamaica.